 The planning system helps to decide what gets built, where and when.
 It is essential for supporting economic growth, improving people's quality of life, and protecting the natural and historic environment.
 Most new buildings, major changes to existing buildings or major changes to the local environment need planning permission.
-Without a planning system everyone could construct buildings or use land in any way they wanted, no matter what effect this would have on other people who live and work in their area.
+Without a planning system everyone could construct buildings or use land in any way they wanted, no matter what effect this would have on other people who live and wor in their area.

 Milton Keynes Council, as the Local Planning Authority, is responsible for deciding whether most forms of development should go ahead within the borough.
-Decisions are based on national policy in the National Planning Policy Framework (NPPF) and Planning Practice Guidance (PPG) as well as on the local Development Plan.
+Decisions are based on the local Development Plan and a consideration of national policy in the National Planning Policy Framework (NPPF) and Planning Practice Guidance (PPG).